 As with the community emissions, the EECAP will focus on increasing energy efficiency and reducing GHG gases from energy within municipal operations.
-The City has more direct control over energyrelated emissions than other sectors, such as employee commute.
-Municipal energy use includes Buildings & Facilities, SCE-owned Outdoor Lights, City-owned Outdoor Lights, and Water Pumping & Irrigation.
-Energy accounted for 58.4% of total emissions in 2005 and 63.5% in 2012.
+The City has more direct control over energy-related emissions than other sectors, such as employee commute.
+Municipal energy use includes Buildings & Facilities, SCE-Owned Outdoor Lights, City-Owned Outdoor Lights, and Water Pumping & Irrigation.
+Energy accounted for 31% of total emissions in 2005 and 35% in 2012.
 While both electricity and natural gas are used for Building & Facilities, Outdoor Lights and Water Pumping & Irrigation only use electricity.
-Emissions from energy increased 39% from 2005 to 2012; and electricitybased emissions increased 1.8% and natural gas related emissions increased 806% (Table 11).
-Electricity emissions increased for each sector except City-owned Outdoor Lights.
+Emissions from energy increased 32% from 2005 to 2012; however electricity-based emissions increased 41.5% and natural gas related emissions remained nearly constant (Table 11).
+Electricity emissions increased for each sector.
 As with community energy, municipal emissions use variable electricity emission factors and constant natural gas emission factors.